So the kidlets and I were in Target this morning, racing to get an errand done between church services and a meeting we wanted to attend.

 I took a look at Karl, did a quick cost-benefit analysis, and decided that I needed to quietly leap out of bed to see what the trouble was, for I was sure that there was trouble.

 There stood Else, dripping wet, surprised and grinning.
 There stood Mom, dripping wet, surprised and grinning, but her arms were stuck under the tank cover.
-“I opened it and this hose just popped off, sprayed me and everything in sight, and it only stops if I squeeze the tube, but I can’t get my arms out now because they are stuck under the cover, and so rather than standing there surprised and grinning, would you take the cover off your mother’s arms?”
+“I opened it,” she spluttered, “and this hose just popped off, sprayed me and everything in sight, and it only stops if I squeeze the tube, but I can’t get my arms out now because they are stuck under the cover.
+“So,” my mama said, both grinning and somewhat annoyed, “rather than standing there surprised and grinning, would you take the cover off your mother’s arms?”

-And so, naturally, there we stood, mother-daughter-granddaughter, belly-laughing and not a clue about what to do to fix the matter, and fully aware that at any moment, poor sweet Karl could throw up again.
+And so, naturally, there we stood, mother-daughter-granddaughter, belly-laughing and wiping toilet water and tears off of our cheeks and not a clue about what to do to fix the matter, and fully aware that at any moment, poor sweet Karl could throw up again.

 And in my sphere, all of these, every last bit of it, is natural.